Keep updated with phanganist.com by following our Facebook page.

-You need a valid international driver's license or a Thai driver's license to operate a motor vehicle in Thailand.
+You need a valid international or Thai driver's license to operate a motor vehicle in Thailand.
 Your native country's driver's license might be valid in some places, but you risk being uninsured.

 Transportation infrastructure in Thailand is generally reliable.
-However, it's not uncommon to come across sections of road that are very bumpy and full of potholes.
+However, it's not uncommon to come across sections of roads that are very bumpy and full of potholes.

 Some rural back roads may not have reliable street lighting.
 These are particularly risky for stray animals.
 Also, the animals are extra dangerous if you drive too fast, even on a well-lit route.
 If a dog runs across the road out of nowhere, you won't have time to stop or swerve after making sure nobody is next to you.

 The best way to stay as safe as possible is to drive slowly and keep a safe distance from other motorists.
 Also, even the most responsible driver can face a disaster, so you must have comprehensive travel insurance just in case.

 Car rental costs vary by location and operator in Thailand, as well as by car model.
 Therefore, the size and model play a significant role.
 For example, a small, basic car can be 700 baht daily, while a full-size luxury vehicle with extras is 10,000 baht daily.

 Once you've decided on the model of rental vehicle you desire, the next step is to provide a credit card and pay a deposit.
 Then, you can pay the balance when you bring the car back.